Nov 20 2024 /

 7. Budgeting and forecasting

-Accountants can now create accurate budgets and forecasts automatically using ML-powered tools that analyze historical financial data to spot patterns and trends.
+Accountants can now create accurate budgets and forecasts automatically using automation tools that analyze historical financial data to spot patterns and trends.
 This takes much of the guesswork out of planning for the future, enabling finance teams to allocate funds, identify risks, and make key decisions with a higher level of confidence.

 8. Audit and compliance checks